 If that goal seems a little subjective to you, you’re right!
 Apparently, there are different opinions on what qualifies as a waterfall and what doesn’t.
 Sometimes a five foot drop or a series of rapids is considered a waterfall.
 So I’ve left some named waterfalls off of my list because they have been deemed by others as not worth a visit.
 I’ve also left off any waterfalls that were recommended for “experienced bushwhackers” only.
 If you like bushwhacking, don’t worry – there are still plenty of falls on my list that require a bit of off-trail scrambling.

 Using this criteria, I compiled a list of 335 waterfalls for our family to visit.* (Three hundred and thirty-five!
 That’s still a lot!)
 I based the list off of two major resources: waterfallsnorthwest.com and Greg Plumb’s A Waterfall Lover’s Guide to the Pacific Northwest, both of which are thorough but neither of which is comprehensive.
+I later discovered oregonwaterfalls.net, which offers details about many roadside waterfalls that aren’t included in the other resources mentioned.
 I expect that we will stumble across more falls as we do more research, and I hope that more falls will become accessible as the years go by.
 So this is by no means an official and final list, but it should be a good resource for anyone looking for some waterfall adventures.

 A note about ratings: I consider 3 things when rating a waterfall: the waterfall itself, including its setting; the trail; and the experience.
 A waterfall worth 4 stars could be described as “gorgeous,” “majestic,” or “impressive.”
 A 3-star waterfall might not be as impressive, or the setting might not be as photogenic.
 A 2-star waterfall is nothing special, and a 1-star waterfall is really only worth a visit if you are checking it off a list like I am.